-Can you make this smoked meat without a smoker?
+Can you make these burnt ends without a smoker?

 Below you can see the steps to make this smoked roast.
 The basics of the recipe are:

-- Cut the roast up into 1 inch pieces of meat and mix in the the rest of the spices.
+Step 4: Cut the roast up into 1 inch pieces of meat.
+Add it to an aluminum disposable pan and mix in the the rest of the spices.

 625 cals / 37.2g fat / 9g carbs / 6.5g fiber / 74.8g protein = 2.5g net carbs